fsharp/fslang-design/FSharp.Core-4.5.0.0/FS-1057-valueoption.md

 The design suggestion [Struct representation for active patterns](https://github.com/fsharp/fslang-suggestions/issues/612) has been marked "approved in principle".

-Likewise, the idea of have a struct option type is implied by this suggestion and has also been approved.
+Likewise, the idea of a struct option type is implied by this suggestion and has also been approved.

 * [x] Approved in principle
 * [x] [Suggestion](https://github.com/fsharp/fslang-suggestions/issues/612)